khrysmadei/Inspestor_App/ReadMe.md

 Each one of the objectives were successfully achieved and tackled.

 Folders: <br>
-/mobile_app- Insect Pest Identification with prescribe pesticide in Rice Fields using SSD MobileNet model on Deep Learning.<br>
+/mobile_app- Insect Pest Identification with prescribe pesticide in Rice Fields using SSD MobileNet model on Deep Learning (Front-end and Back-end).<br>
 /src- source code<br>
 /dist- Mobile App APK<br>
 /doc- documents<br>